Portrait of an Artist page

 Blackstone Audio Books, 1996

 Published in Great Britain, Japan, Germany, Italy, Sweden, and Turkey

 News about Portrait of an Artist

-Portrait of an Artist: A Biography of Georgia O'Keeffe is included in Five Hundred Great Books by Women: A Reader's Guide, Viking Penguin, 1995
+It is also included in Five Hundred Great Books by Women: A Reader's Guide

 More of Laurie's writings about Georgia O'Keeffe